Vortex Pivoting Chute Diverter Offers Long Life Handling Abrasives

 Inspection, maintenance or repairs may be quickly and easily performed while the diverter remains in-line, from an access panel on the front of the diverter.

 Material flow may be directed partially toward two different destinations at once.
 However, because material flow will be shared through one chute toward two destinations, flow rates toward each leg will be diminished, in comparison to typical one-to-one flow rates.
-(Warning: This method should not be practiced regularly, as it will accelerate abrasion and wear between the outlet legs.)

 Available in either a two-way or three-way configuration.